mathieu-abati/NoSignal/README.md

 but it is probably working with other variants (to be tested).

+**Note:** Wifi is not supported yet.

 ## Usage

+Download the image from the releases page.

+To flash it, you can use [RaspberryPi Imager](https://www.raspberrypi.com/software/), and provide the NoSignal image by selecting a custom OS image.

+You can customize the system, but **do not define an user** as NoSignal image already defined one.

+The first boot time, there is an automatic configuration step, which may take a while.

-The streamming URI to use is written on the HDMI output display.
+Once booted, the streamming URI to use is written on the HDMI display, under the "No Signal" logo.

 ### Share PC screen with OBS Studio